Understanding Compensatory Off and Overtime for Holiday Work Under the Factories Act: What Are Workers Entitled To?

 rkn61

-However, if the weekly-off day falls on a National/Festival Holiday, and if the employee has worked on that day, he shall be entitled to avail one day's wages + one compensatory off day.
+If a person is deployed on a weekly-off day, they are entitled to avail one compensatory off day.
+However, if the weekly-off day falls on a National/Festival Holiday, and if the employee has worked on that day, they shall be entitled to avail one day's wages plus one compensatory off day.

 sushovit_87

-Going by the aforementioned reference, would it be fair to provide compensatory off for the weekly holiday as mentioned in the Factories Act without Overtime for working on the said day?
+Going by the aforementioned reference, would it be fair to provide compensatory off for the weekly holiday as mentioned in the Factories Act without overtime for working on the said day?

-Hours of work related to daily working are mentioned in Minimum Wages and Factories Act.
+Hours of work related to daily working are mentioned in the Minimum Wages and Factories Act.
 So is overtime.
+Which provision should apply?

 Nagarkar Vinayak L

-As far as your query is concerned, you should comply with the provisions of FA/State rules which requires you only to give substituted off within next 3 days as no consecutive working of 10 days without a day's off is permitted except for maintenance workers.
+As far as your query is concerned, you should comply with the provisions of the FA/State rules, which require you to provide a substituted off within the next 3 days, as no consecutive working of 10 days without a day's off is permitted except for maintenance workers.
+This substituted comp off is without OT unless a National/Festival holiday coincides with the 'said day,' for which the position is clarified by the learned friend.

-HR and Employee Relations Consultant
+Regards, Vinayak Nagarkar HR and Employee Relations Consultant

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute